aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/fontsavingargs/isexportneeded/_index.md

 ---
 title: FontSavingArgs.IsExportNeeded
 second_title: Aspose.Words for .NET API Reference
 description: Allows to specify whether the current font will be exported as a font resource.
-Default is true.
+Default is true in C#
 type: docs
 weight: 60
 url: /net/aspose.words.saving/fontsavingargs/isexportneeded/